 I am an artist from East Ayrshire, Scotland, temporarily based in Liverpool.
-In 2015 I was awarded an Honours Degree in Fine Art: Painting and Printmaking from The Glasgow School of Art.
+In 2015 I was awarded BA(Hons) Degree in Fine Art: Painting and Printmaking from The Glasgow School of Art.

-The juxtaposition of painting and embroidery represents the haste of modern day living; the fast and slow processes reflect time, impatience, frustration and our constant need to have things done quickly.
-The contrast of media in my work draws attention to the finer details, and the alteration of perspectives acts as a reminder to look more closely at what we perceive to be surrounding us.
+For me, the juxtaposition of painting and embroidery represents the haste of modern day living; the fast and slow processes reflect time, impatience, frustration and our constant need to have things done quickly.
+The contrast of media in my work draws attention to the finer details, whilst the alteration of perspectives acts as a reminder for us to consider more closely where we are and what we perceive to be surrounding us.

 Find more of my work on: